LabMobi/labcomponents-android/docs/components/theme.md

 # Component styles

 Components can also define an additional `LabComponents` style that directly depends on `MaterialComponents` theme and bypasses the entire `Lab` theme.
+The main goal of these themes is to make the components work within `MaterialComponents` themes.

 This is especially useful in 2 scenarios:

 - While the entire component library and design system are still in progress and not fully usable.
 - When including only a subset of the components in projects that don't want to implement the entire design system.